 In 1988, he attended the nationally top ranked Washington University School of Law in St. Louis.
 There he served as a member of Phi Alpha Delta, elected to student government and served on the school's Academic Committee.
 He graduated law school in 1991.

-He enjoys, hiking, kayaking, the symphony, theater, opera.
+He enjoys, hiking, biking, kayaking, the symphony, theater, opera.
 Mostly he enjoys being with family.
 He was raised by career military father, William Galloway, and his European mother, Carla Galloway.
-They and their parents taught him the values of ethics, family, diligence and that effective communication requires a level head.
+They taught him the values of ethics, family, diligence and that effective advocacy requires a fair mind.